 Blackberry Sauce

-- Sautee the shallots for 2-3 minutes until softened and starting to brown.
+- Sauté the shallots for 2-3 minutes until softened and starting to brown.

-- Once at a boil reduce heat to low and simmer for 3-5 minutes until thickened.
-It's thick enough when you can take a spatula through the sauce and it doesn't fill back in.
+- Once at a boil, reduce the heat to low and simmer for 3-5 minutes until thickened.
+It's thick enough that when you can take a spatula through the sauce, it doesn't fill back in.
 Add salt and pepper to taste.Salt and Pepper to taste

 Herb Butter

-- In a small bowl combine softened butter, minced garlic, chopped rosemary and thyme⅓ cup butter, 2 cloves of garlic, 1 teaspoon fresh rosemary, 1 teaspoon fresh thyme
+- In a small bowl, combine softened butter, minced garlic, chopped rosemary, and thyme.⅓ cup butter, 2 cloves garlic, 1 teaspoon fresh rosemary, 1 teaspoon fresh thyme

 Filet Medallions

-- Using a sharp knife, slice filet mignons into 1-1 ½ inch thick slices.1 ½ lbs 1-inch-thick filet mignon sliced into medallions
+- Using a sharp knife, slice filet mignon into 1-1 ½ inch thick slices.1 ½ lbs filet mignon

 - Sprinkle all sides of the medallions with salt and pepper.1-2 teaspoon salt, 1-2 teaspoon pepper

-- In a medium-large skillet heat oil on high.
-Once oil is hot add the medallions and cook 2-3 minutes on each side for medium rare.
-Dollop the butter on the steak as it’s cooking.2 tbs vegetable oil
+- In a medium- to large-sized skillet, heat oil on high.
+Once oil is hot, add the medallions and cook 2-3 minutes on each side for medium rare.
+Dollop the butter on the steak as it's cooking.2 tbs vegetable oil

 Notes